Uncertainty-Aware Safety-Critical Decision and Control for Autonomous Vehicles at Unsignalized Intersections: Implementations

 \subsection{Network Architecture and Hyper-Parameters}

 As shown in Fig. \ref{net}, the states of SVs, EV, waypoints, control signals, etc. are input into their respective encoding layers.
 For the waypoints, we apply cosine position encoding and employ learnable weights to capture the varying importance of each waypoint.
 Based on our previous work \cite{leng2025risk}, we use a 2-hop attention structure to process the information of both SVs and the EV, thereby generating permutation-invariant features.
 The focus of this paper is not on the method for obtaining quantiles.
 Consequently, while fixed quantiles are utilized in the experiments, this does not preclude the use of more advanced techniques for quantile generation.
-The hyper-parameters used are listed in Table \ref{hyper}.